Medically reviewed on Nov 23, 2018

 Store vials under refrigeration at 2°C to 8°C (36°F to 46°F); do not freeze.
 Protect from light.
 Do not shake.
-Following dilution, solution for infusion should be used immediately; however, if not used immediately, diluted solutions should be refrigerated at 2°C to 8°C (36°F to 46°F) for up to 36 hours.
+Following dilution in NS, solution for infusion should be used immediately; however, if not used immediately, diluted solutions should be refrigerated at 2°C to 8°C (36°F to 46°F) for up to 36 hours.

 There are no known significant interactions.

-Note: Unless otherwise noted, frequency of adverse reactions is reported for patients ≥6 years of age.
+Unless otherwise noted, adverse reactions were reported in patients ≥6 years of age.

 Local: Injection site reaction (18%)

 Otic: Otitis media (infants and children 6 months to 5 years: 20%)